soofa/location-tool/README.md

  <option value="Cityname">Cityname, State</option>
  ````

  Then, open HeatMap.html with Google Chrome.
-You will see a menu called 'Cities.'
+You will see a menu called 'Pick a City.'
 Click on this menu and then click on your city.
-This will update the map view and you will be able to see the heatmaps for your city.
+This will update the map view and you will be able to see the heatmaps for your city by selecting from the 'Pick Heatmap Layers!' menu.
 Note: The current heatmap view is relative so once you zoom in/out of the map, the heatmap is regenerated.
 This means that a if you change how the map looks (zoom/move the map), the heatmap will also change.
 To change this, go to HeatMap.html and locate

  ````javascript
  var cfg1 = ...